Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Covariance vector bundle

-To estimate the covariance function in \eqref{eq:cov-func}, it seems rather intuitive to perform smoothing over the raw covariance function $\hat{\covarop}_{i,jk}:=\Log_{\hat{\mu}(T_{ij})}Y_{ij}\otimes \Log_{\hat{\mu}(T_{ik})}Y_{ik}$, where $\hat\mu$ is an estimate of $\mu$ to be detailed in Section~\ref{sec:estimation}.
+where $\hat\mu$ is an estimate of $\mu$ to be detailed in Section~\ref{sec:estimation}.
 The first challenge encountered is that these raw observations $\hat{\covarop}_{i,jk}$ do not reside in a common vector space.
-This also gives rise to the second challenge in defining the critical concept of \emph{smoothness} of the function $\covarop$ and its estimate.
+This also gives rise to the second challenge in defining the key concept of \emph{smoothness} of the function $\covarop$ and its estimate.
 To circumvent these difficulties, we consider the spaces $\mathbb{L}(p,q)$ consisting of all linear maps from $\tangentspace p$ to $\tangentspace q$, and their disjoint union $\mathbb{L}=\bigcup_{(p,q)\in\manifold^2}\mathbb L(p,q)$.
-Then $\hat{\covarop}_{i,jk}$ are encompassed by the space $\mathbb L$, and in addition, the covariance function $\covarop$ is now viewed as a $\mathbb L$-valued function.
-Although the space $\mathbb L$ is not a vector space so that the smoothness is not definable in the classic sense, we observe that $\mathbb L$ comes with a canonical smooth structure induced by the manifold $\manifold$, and continuity, differentiability and smoothness relevant to statistics can be defined with reference to this smooth structure, as follows.
+Then $\hat{\covarop}_{i,jk}$ are encompassed by the space $\mathbb L$, and in addition, the covariance function $\covarop$ is now viewed as an $\mathbb L$-valued function.
+Although the space $\mathbb L$ is not a vector space so that the smoothness is not definable in the classic sense, we observe that $\mathbb L$ comes with a canonical smooth structure induced by the manifold $\manifold$, and continuity, differentiability and smoothness relevant to statistics can be defined with reference to this smooth structure as follows.